ljnelson/objexj/src/site/markdown/syntax.md

 expression that sets a variable named `foo` to the value of the particular `RuntimeException`'s `message` property:

-    java.lang.RuntimeException(foo = message; return true;)
+    java.lang.RuntimeException(foo = message)

-(The MVEL expression in this case returns `true` so that no further conditions are placed on the match.)
+(The MVEL expression in this case returns the last value encountered, which in this case is the value of the `RuntimeException`'s `message` property itself.
+Recall that in `objexj` expressions that return values other than `boolean`s or `Boolean`s behave as though they actually returned `true`.)

 Variables are almost like capture groups but are inherently scalar and thus do not necessarily return `List`s, and when specified in different parts of the overall pattern may overwrite previous assignments.
 They are good for simple, one-shot assignments that capture a particular portion of a single object matched by an atom.
+Do not conduct black magic with them as it is almost guaranteed that you will receive unexpected results.

 ## Anchors